-On June 10, 2019, the Unitholders approved an incentive trust unit plan (the "Incentive Unit Plan") to replace the non-executive trustee unit issuance plan and the unit option plan (collectively, the "Plans").
-The previous Plans granted Units and options exclusively, whereby the Incentive Unit Plan is comprised of two types of issuances: (i) deferred Units; and (ii) restricted Units, collectively ("Incentive Units").
+On June 10, 2019, the REIT established an incentive trust unit plan (the "Incentive Unit Plan") to replace the non-executive Trustee Unit issuance plan and the Unit-based compensation plan (collectively, the "Plans").
+The previous Plans granted Units and options, the new Incentive Unit Plan issues two types of units: (i) deferred Units; and (ii) restricted Units (collectively "Incentive Units").

-Deferred Units are granted to the non-executive Trustees as part of the Trustee's annual board retainer and automatically vest as of the termination date of each Trustee.
+Deferred Units are granted to the non-executive Trustees as part of each Trustee's annual board retainer and meeting fees and vest immediately.

-The Trustees may, at their discretion, grant certain Trustees, officers of the REIT and its subsidiaries and certain eligible service providers, restricted Units, subject to such restrictions (i.e vesting requirements) as the Trustees may impose.
-No vesting conditions may extend beyond November 30 of the third calender year from grant date.
+The Trustees may, at their discretion, grant restricted Units to certain Trustees, officers of the REIT and its subsidiaries and certain eligible service providers, subject to certain restrictions (such as vesting requirements) as the Trustees may impose.
+The Trustees may not extend any vesting conditions beyond November 30 of the third calender year from grant date.

-Compensation expense is recognized in net income and comprehensive income over the vesting period, and fair value adjustments made upon revaluation of the Incentive Units each reporting period are also recorded in net income.
-The fair value amount of the deferred Units as at June 30, 2019 is \$34.
-No restricted units were issued as at June 30, 2019.
+Incentive Units granted pursuant to under the Incentive Unit Plan are comparable to that of the previous Plans and will continue to be classified as liabilities within the REIT's statement of financial position.
+Unit based compensation expense is recognized in net income and comprehensive income over the vesting period of the Incentive Units.
+Fair value adjustments are made upon the revaluation of the Incentive Units at each reporting period and recorded in net income and comprehensive income.
+The fair value of deferred Units as at September 30, 2019 was \$74.
+No restricted Units were issued as at September 30, 2019.